Legislation

 The AWSP Legislative Platform

-We are in a leadership crisis.
-Principal workload, increasingly unrealistic expectations, and job vulnerability are impacting current administrators’ willingness to stay and causing prospective administrators to choose other career paths.
-Research from the Wallace Foundation* shows that:
+However, principal workload, increasingly unrealistic expectations, and job vulnerability are impacting current administrators’ willingness to stay and causing prospective administrators to choose other career paths.

-We need the 2023 Legislature to:
+School principals need the 2024 Legislature to:

 Want to Share?